reergymerej/willy/README.md

         // test identity
         will(3).be(3);

+        // expected Errors
+        // (Pass the reference, don't execute it.) will(foo.someFn).throw();

-        // test for an item in an array will([1, 2, 3]).have(3);
+        // test for an item in an Array will([1, 2, 3]).have(3);
     });
 });